pivotal/LicenseFinder/README.md

 ## Usage

+Make sure your dependencies are installed (with your package manager's install command: `bundle install`, `npm install`, etc.)

-The first time you run `license_finder` it will output a report of all your project's packages.
+The first time you run `license_finder` it will list all your project's packages.

 ```sh
 $ license_finder